aaronrai24/DollarDiscordBot/README.md

 ## To add Dollar to your Discord:
 Click the following [link](https://discord.com/api/oauth2/authorize?client_id=1044813990473257081&permissions=8&scope=applications.commands%20bot) to add to your Discord!
 - Dollar will DM you with a welcome message and what to do next!
-- For a list of commands, type `!help` in the designated text channel.
+- For a list of commands, type `/help` in the designated text channel.
+This will provide you with a list of buttons for each category of commands.

-## Issues/Feature Requests

-We are also tracking numerous bugs and feature requests on our public [issues board](https://github.com/aaronrai24/DollarDiscordBot/issues).
-We'd appreciate any bugs/features requests be submitted by using Dollar's `/featurerequest` and `/reportbug` commands.

 ## For Developers